jacobobryant/biff/README.md

 # Biff

-A Clojure web framework for solo developers.
+A batteries-included web framework for Clojure.
 See [biffweb.com](https://biffweb.com).

 ## Contributing